dschmenk/PLASMA/README.md

 make test
 ```

 There should be a screenful of gibberish.
-This is a test suite to run through a large chunk of PLASMA's functionality for a quick sannity check, including dynamic module loading: `TESTLIB` in this case.
+This is a test suite to run through a large chunk of PLASMA's functionality for a quick sanity check, including dynamic module loading: `TESTLIB` in this case.

 ### Target VM